Zakaria-Arshad/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app: The main challenge I had was learning the new Javascript functions such as reduce, and using them in context.
+However, it helped me understand how they work and I feel more comfortable with them.

 ## License